Learning2Code75/client-1-mom/_content/SweetAjwainSoup.md

 Sweet Ajwain Soup is a healthy recipe for winter and specially useful for those having cold and cough.

-<iframe  width="100%" height="350" src="https://www.youtube.com/embed/uYiP2kXy47M?list=PLd5nOWoCjdS-qWsDgx4eSyY3kY1ZL0O7_" title="Sweet ajwain soup (અજમાની રાબ)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="350" src="https://www.youtube.com/embed/uYiP2kXy47M" title="Sweet ajwain soup (અજમાની રાબ)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Disclaimer : None of the following content should be treated as clinical or medical advice.
-The content is just a journal sharing years of experience of cooking of the author and should be treated as a guide to cook dishes listed in the content.
+The content is just a general sharing years of experience of cooking of the author and should be treated as a guide to cook dishes listed in the content.
 We are not liable to any side effects that one may have with the ingredients mentioned in the content.

 # Ingredients:

+1. Wheat/Bajri/Raggi/
-1. Wheat/Bajri/Raggi/Nachani/Jawari flour: 1 tbsp
+   Nachani/Jawari flour: 1 tbsp
 2. Ghee : ¾ tbsp
 3. Ajwain : ¼ tbsp
-4. Jaggery (finely chopped): 1 tbsp
+4. Jaggery (finely chopped):
+   1 tbsp
 5. Water : as per the required consistency of the soup you prefer

 # Steps to follow: